samlown/restfulness/README.md

  * Fixing issue where query parameters are set as Hash instead of HashWithIndifferentAccess.
  * Rewinding the body, incase rails got there first.
+ * Updating the README to describe auto-reloading in Rails projects.

 ### 0.2.2 - October 31, 2013